timeitel/todo-list/README.md

 # Todo List
-The classic todo list app in Svelte.
+The classic todo-list app in Svelte.